An 85-year-old woman was burnt to death in her home in Delhi’s Gamri extension

 ‘They burnt our Quran’

-According to Ismail, Gamri is predominantly populated by Gujjar Hindus, with around 90 or 100 Muslim houses and one mosque called Aziziya Masjid.
+According to Ismail, Gamri is predominantly populated by Hindus, with around 90 or 100 Muslim houses and one mosque called Aziziya Masjid.
 Violence in the area first began on Monday night, February 24, when around 200 Muslims from different parts of Delhi were passing through the area after offering the annual Kasabpura Ijtema prayers held every February at a mosque in Karol Bagh.

 “These people were on their way home towards Loni, and when they reached the Khajuri area, a mob of 100 to 150 Hindus attacked them with stones and lathis,” said Ismail.
 Around 200 Muslims sought refuge in Gamri’s Aziziya Masjid, where they remained all night.
 At dawn on February 25, said Ismail, local Muslim residents helped them get out in small groups of twos and threes.